Last updated on December 9th, 2024 at 10:29 am

 Here’s how this scheme is organized:

-Crypto pump and dump scheme is act of artificially inflating the value of a tokens with marketing and influencers activities to attract investors by selling the overvalued assets at a profit and then remove the liquidity to crash the price.
-The wider adoption of cryptocurrency has increased the manipulation of scamming activities to unsuspected investors.
+The value of a token is artificially inflated by the use of marketing and influencer activities to attract investors, and then the overvalued asset is sold at a profit, which removes liquidity and crashes the price.
+The wider adoption of cryptocurrency has increased the manipulation of scamming activities for unsuspected investors.

-When top figure like the King of Great Britain, George I and Isaac Newton’s were also a victim because the bought stocks of the South Sea Company during it pump and it’s crashed in 1720.
-Although pump and dump scheme has evolved, for every new token launched in 2022, 24% has signs of being pump and dump scheme said Chainanalysis.
+Pump and dump schemes can be dated back to the traditional financial system of the South Sea Bubble in the early 18th century, when top figures like the King of Great Britain, George I, and Isaac Newton’s were also victims because they bought stocks of the South Sea Company during its pump and it crashed in 1720.
+Although the pump and dump scheme has evolved, according to Chainanalysis, for every new token launched in 2022, 24% had signs of being a pump and dump scheme.

 Example of Pump and Dump

-Pump and Dump are coordinated by people (organizer) to gain more participation and then withdraw their holding.
+Pump and dump are coordinated by people to gain more participation and then withdraw their holding.
 Here are some examples of pump and dump projects:

 1. Squid Game

 The use of Squid Game was unauthorized.
 Coinmarketcap warned investors on listing that the project doesn’t allow users to sell their Squid for real money.
-There was a feature because the anonymous founder confirmed that the built an anti-sell-off strategy into the asset.
-To restrict large investors from pumping and dumping the asset.
 Squid Game was a scam from the onset and not a case of bad investment in which one of the major media houses promoted carelessly.

 2. SushiSwap